 "How come the shortest distance between two points is always under construction?” is a jocular line about driving that was published in Changing Times—The Kiplinger Magazine in November 1966.
 “New York is the only town where the shortest distance between two points is always under construction” was published in Parade magazine on August 17, 1969.
 “Getting around in a big city like New York wouldn’t be so bad, except the shortest distance between two points is usually under construction—Daisy Brown” was published in The Wall Street Journal on February 12, 1970.

-The saying is sometimes credited to Atlanta (GA) Constitution columnist Leo Aikman (1908-1978), but the earliest citations do not credit any specific person. “‘The shortest distance between two points is under construction.“‘Noelie Altile” was posted on Twitter on June 4, 2007, but it’s also unlikely that Noelie Altito—the usual spelling—said it first.
+The saying is sometimes credited to Atlanta (GA) Constitution columnist Leo Aikman (1908-1978), but he first referred to the saying on April 22, 1968. “‘The shortest distance between two points is under construction.“‘Noelie Altile” was posted on Twitter on June 4, 2007, but it’s also unlikely that Noelie Altito—the usual spelling—said it first.
 The saying has been printed on many images.

 Google Books